aaizemberg/d3-book/README.md

 This is version **2.0** of the examples, which should sync perfectly with what appears in the second edition.
 (Fingers crossed.)

 For code shown in the **first edition of the book** (published March 2013), find version 1.0 on [the releases page](https://github.com/alignedleft/d3-book/releases).

+## 2021

+Homework for my ITBA students.

+Modify this repository so that all examples work with the latest version of d3.js (d3@6)

+I am going to invite you as collaborators.
+In each class we are going to comment on the changes we had to make so that everything works perfectly.